cdpxe/Network-Covert-Channels-A-University-level-Course/README.md

 - **Reading Assignment:** t.b.d.

 - **Exercise:**
 	- You will find a steganographic method called iStegSiri for iOS published in (Caviglione and Mazurczyk, 2015).
-Explain how it works using the whiteboard.
+Explain how it works.

 ___